 It has become widely accepted that creativity and innovation are crucial to business success, especially in the ever-changing and uncertain world we live in today.
 While creativity is the ability to produce new and unique ideas, innovation is the execution of those creative ideas.

 When adequately fostered, creativity and innovation create inventive problem-solving for your business or your audience.
 Think of technological innovations!
 They solve day-to-day problems and make life more convenient for all.

 The Importance of Creativity and Innovation in SMEs

 Without creativity and innovation, companies would be stuck in a rut.
-They would utilize the same marketing/promotion campaigns, business strategies, or maybe even sell uniform products and services.
+They would utilize the same marketing/promotion campaigns, and business strategies, or maybe even sell uniform products and services.
 But once your business brain is able to think creatively, the possibilities are endless.

 By being creative, your business is more likely to become innovative.
 And by being innovative, your business is more likely to offer something new, making you a step ahead of others in the industry.
 Encouraging business creativity pays internal dividends as well.
 Your company gets a variety of ideas for problem-solving and the staff become more engaged.

 A UK study shows that employees are most productive when they are challenged by interesting work and allowed to implement their initiatives.
 Too many rules and procedures, on the other hand, stunt productivity.
 In other words, giving employees opportunities to innovate pushes business productivity and agility.

 Empowering SME creativity and innovations sounds like a tall order, but innovation comes in many forms, not just cutting-edge technology and design.
 For many service-fed industries, this simply means meeting customer demands, going the extra mile, or approaching your market in a different way from competitors.

 For SMEs looking to encourage innovation from within, the answer is to not limit yourself to your organization.
-Collaborating, sharing knowledge, and broadening your network fill your business with fresh ideas and help improve your business’ growth prospect.
+Collaborating, sharing knowledge, and broadening your network fill your business with fresh ideas and help improve your business’ growth prospects.
 Of course, take care to keep internal data private, but exposing yourself and your staff to external connections adds to your repertoire of knowledge and ideas to explore.
 Outside connections can also provide objective feedback on your ideas.